Dyy0426/FluBarcoding/README.md

 2. Ensure that the input FASTA file is properly formatted and that the barcode file contains valid sequences for accurate results.
 3. The output files will be saved in the current working directory unless specified otherwise.

-## Average nucleotide-level and species-level recall rate
+## Average nucleotide-level and species-level specificity
-This repository contains a Python script for processing FASTA files to analyze barcode sequences against test sequences, calculating specificity, and exporting results to an Excel file.
-The script is designed to handle DNA sequence data, calculate nucleotide specificity, and facilitate data sharing through an online platform.